 In terms of material costs, hardwood flooring can range between $4.50 to $8.50 per sq.ft., on average.
 A typical installation will cost between $4.00 and $8.50 per sq.ft.

 Engineered wood flooring is available in almost any wood species.
 Engineered wood flooring is made up of several pieces of wood called wood piles and placed together with a heat process under pressure.
 It is made up of hardwood or plywood, and the veneer is hardwood.

-Engineered wood is a good choice for those seeking a wood that is best resistant to moisture.
-For example, if you live in an area where the humidity is extremely high and it rains a lot, this is a considerable choice for your flooring.
+Engineered wood is a good choice for those seeking wood floors that are resistant to moisture.
+For example, if you live in an area where humidity is extremely high and it rains a lot, engineered wood floors would be considered a sound choice.
 The top hardwood veneer layer is glued and pressed on the top surface of the core.

-The average price per square foot is $3.00 to $19.00.
-Installation costs usually run about $2.00 to $6.00 per sq. ft.
-The cost can be higher when ripping up the previous flooring and removing debris is necessary.
+The average price per square foot can range between $3.50 and $7.00 for materials.
+Installation costs will run about $3.50 to $8.00 per sq. ft.
+The cost can be higher when ripping off the previous flooring and removing the debris is necessary.

 Tips for Engineered Wood